 If you join as an Individual member your membership goes with you if you switch employers.
 Business memberships are the property of the member company.

 Annual memberships are:

 Business memberships have 5 different investment levels depending upon the number of employees a company wants to extend benefits to.
-An employee that is tied to the company’s member record is known as a Benefit Recipient.
+An employee that is tied to the company’s member record and is identified as an individual that receives member benefits is known as a Benefit Recipient..

 $175 for 1-3 Benefit Recipients